Dosage Form: tablet

 The recommended initial dose is 75 mg once daily in patients with depletion of intravascular volume or salt (e.g., patients treated vigorously with diuretics or on hemodialysis) [see Warnings and Precautions (5.2)].

-Irbesartan 150 mg is a white, oval, biconvex film coated tablets, engraved ‘APO’ on one side and ‘IRB 150’ on the other side.
+Irbesartan tablets 150 mg is a white to off-white, oval capsule shaped, biconvex uncoated tablets debossed ‘I and 2’ on one side and plain on other side.

-Irbesartan is contraindicated in patients who are hypersensitive to any component of this product.
+Irbesartan tablets is contraindicated in patients who are hypersensitive to any component of this product.

-Do not co-administrate aliskiren with Irbesartan in patients with diabetes.
+Do not co-administrate aliskiren with Irbesartan tablets in patients with diabetes.

 Warnings and Precautions